spatie/laravel-sluggable/README.md

-# I just converted it to work with php 5.6.
 ## This is a fork from https://github.com/spatie/laravel-sluggable
+### I just converted it to work with php 5.6

 # Generate slugs when saving Eloquent models

 This package provides a trait that will generate a unique slug when saving any Eloquent model.

 ```php
 $model = new EloquentModel();